ZekeAranyLucas/material-takehome/README.md

 - [x] Write file contents: Writes the specified contents to a file in the current working directory.
 All file contents will fit into memory.
 - [x] Get file contents: Returns the content of a file in the current working directory.
-- [] Move a file: Move an existing file in the current working directory to a new location (in the same directory).
+- [x] Move a file: Move an existing file in the current working directory to a new location (in the same directory).
 - [] Find a file/directory: Given a filename, find all the files and directories within the current working directory that have exactly that name.
 - [] Interface with Java's Files.\* APIs.
+- [] throw when trying to delete non-empty directories.

+## Non-functional requirements

+- [] move away from ArrayList for ImfsFileSystem before performance starts to suck!
+- [] limit size of files to something testable/rational. if the files are big, fragmentation will be a bad problem.

 # Architecture